Virtual Playing Orchestra: “It covers all the needs” – vitalker

 Unzip the downloaded files somewhere that your Digital Audio Workstation (DAW) can find them, then load whichever instrument .sfz file you want into your sfz player (like Sforzando) within your DAW.

-If you have installed and unzipped the files correctly, you should have a sub directory with top level folders like this:
+If you have installed and unzipped the files correctly, you should have a sub directory called “Virtual-Playing-Orchestra3” containing folders like this:

 If you're using this free orchestral sample library to make music, then licensing is easy.
 You can do whatever you want with the music you make, even sell it commercially.